More To Follow

 - Sire-Dam -

-Battaash has established himself as one of the fastest horses in the world and, being a gelding, should be a standing dish in the top sprints for many years to come.
+Being a gelding, he should be a standing dish in the top sprints for many years to come.

-The son of Dark Angel has shown speed from day one but it was only in 2017, as a three-year-old, that he really began to flourish – winning over five furlongs at Sandown in a course record time before following up there in a Group 3 contest and then dazzling in the Group 2 Qatar King George Stakes at Goodwood.
+The son of Dark Angel has shown speed from day one but it was only in 2017, as a three-year-old, that he really began to flourish – winning over five furlongs at Sandown in a course record time before following up there in a Group 3 contest and then dazzling in the King George Stakes .

 Battaash emphatically turned the tables in the Prix de l’Abbaye at Chantilly – putting up an electric performance to win by four lengths.